nvagbor/Align_SNPs_MR/README.md

 # Align_SNPs_MR
-Align the coefficients for SNPs or genetic variants for the Mendelian randomisation analysis
+Align the coefficients for SNPs in Mendelian randomisation analysis